-In previous tutorial we learned about While loop.
-In this tutorial we'll discuss about very similar topic - For loop.
+In the previous tutorial, we learned about the While loop.
+In this tutorial, we'll discuss a very similar topic - For loop.
 For loop has the ability to iterate over the items of any sequence, such as a list or a string.

 for numbers in sequence: statements(s)